fishslips/TimSeverance/docs/Academic/CS-2300/Midterm Preparation.md

 Nested Quantifier question.
 Just be sure to read it out loud.
 For example, UxEy P(x, y) reads For every x, there is a y where ...

-Be familiar with, Inverse, Converse, Contrapositive.
+Be familiar with, Inverse, Converse, Contrapositive, specifically what form they take.

-There's one question with DeMorgan's Law that tries to be a curve ball.
+There's one question with DeMorgan's Law that feels like a curve ball.
 Don't overthink it, your first hunch is probably right.
-Just apply DeMorgan's to the expression, and remember to flip all the signs after distributing the negation into the expression.
+Just apply DeMorgan's to the expression, and remember to flip all the signs after distributing the negation into the expression (as per DeMorgan's).

 What is the difference between a predicate and proposition?
 How do we turn predicates into propositions?
+Or in other words, what are some ways that we turn P(x,y) into a proposition?

+A few questions will have answers that look the same unless you're careful and notice their logical operators.
+I have a tendency to skim over equations, so be sure to read the signs.

 ### Midterm Written Question Hints: